-Byrd Lake and Pioneer Short Loop Trail is a 2.7 mile moderately trafficked loop trail located near Crossville, TN that features a lake and is good for all skill levels.
+Byrd Lake and Pioneer Short Loop Trail is a 2.7 mile moderately trafficked loop trail located near Crossville, Tennessee that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash